ForAP/Advanc3d-Pr0graming/README.md

  * extract/unzip the repo
  *

+## GENMYMODEL (UML)

-GENMYMODEL will be used for the UML design - please create an account here: https://dashboard.genmymodel.com/
+will be used for the UML design - please create an account here: https://dashboard.genmymodel.com/

 You can do so with your github account
+I believe we should go with a MVC software architecture to start with